“All aboard!” 🚂

 Shortly after crossing the Continental Divide, darkness again put an end to the awe-inspiring views outside our window.
 But there was still another treat to enjoy before closing our eyes.

 But would there be enough time to actually locate the brewpub, order a pint, drink it, pay for it, cut back through the station and make it onto the train – all within 20 minutes?

 Exiting the brewpub with a to-go bag and a belly full of beer, I sprinted back towards the train.
 I heard “all aboard,” stepping into the train with near-perfect timing and a sense of accomplishment.
 It was a risky pursuit and one I’m hesitant to recommend to other Empire Builder passengers.

-It’s About the Journey, Not the Destination
+Day 3 on the Empire Builder: It’s About the Journey, Not the Destination

 “So what do you farm?” the Native American guy behind me asked.